Vietnam.vn - Nền tảng quảng bá Việt Nam

 On July 5, Prime Minister Orban made a surprise visit to Moscow and met with Russian President Vladimir Putin.
 The two leaders focused on discussing potential options for a peaceful resolution to the conflict in Ukraine.
 Prime Minister Orban assessed that the positions of Moscow and Kiev were still "very different", but affirmed that he would continue to make efforts to contact the parties to resolve the conflict through peaceful means.

-The Hungarian prime minister, widely seen as having the warmest relationship with Vladimir Putin of all EU leaders, has frequently blocked, delayed or watered down EU efforts to support Kiev and impose sanctions on Moscow.
+The Hungarian prime minister, widely seen as having the warmest relationship with Vladimir Putin among all EU leaders, has frequently blocked, delayed or watered down EU efforts to support Kiev and impose sanctions on Moscow.
 He has long argued for a cessation of hostilities in Ukraine.

 That attitude has frustrated Hungary's EU and NATO allies, who see Russia's actions as a violation of international law and a threat to the security of Eastern European countries.